Connecticut warbler: Description

 These medium-sized warblers measure 13–15 cm in length, with a 22–23 cm wingspan.
 Connecticut warblers weigh 10 g when they fledge, attaining an average weight of around 15 g as adults.
-However, birds preparing for migration pack on more weigh to survive the strenuous journey and can weigh up to 25 g.
-This species has light yellow underparts and olive upper-parts; they have a light eye ring, pink legs, a long tail, pale wing bars and a thin pointed bill.
-Males have a grey hood; female and immatures are more brown and have a whitish throat.
+However, birds preparing for migration pack on more weight to survive the strenuous journey and can weigh up to 25 g.
+This species has light yellow underparts and olive upperparts; they have a light eye-ring, pink legs, a long tail, and a thin pointed bill.
+Males have a grey hood; females and immatures are more brown and have a whitish throat.

 They forage on the ground, picking among dead leaves, or hop along branches.
 Like most warblers, these birds mainly eat insects and similar small invertebrates.
-Specifically, they eat spiders, snails and caterpillars.
 They will also supplement their diet occasionally with seeds and berries.
 They are "skulking" birds that usually spend their time foraging within dense, low vegetation.
 Such behavior often renders them difficult to see well.

 Despite its name, this bird only rarely visits Connecticut during migration.
 It was named by Alexander Wilson who observed the first classified specimen.
 They are fairly elusive birds, but it appears that their numbers may be declining due to loss of winter habitat.

 Taxonomy

-Most classification systems consider the genus to be monophyletic.
-It used to be considered paraphyletic, and it was paired with the Mourning, Kentucky and MacGillivray's warblers in the genus Oporornis.
-However, recent studies have found that these three warblers were more closely related to the yellowthroats which belong to the genus Geothlypis.
+The Connecticut warbler is now the only member of the genus Oporornis.
+The mourning, Kentucky, and MacGillivray's warblers were formerly included in Oporornis, but recent studies have found that these three warblers are more closely related to the yellowthroats in the genus Geothlypis.

 Habitat

 Their breeding habitat is bogs or open deciduous woods near water, especially with poplar, spruce, tamarack or aspen, in central Canada and states bordering the Great Lakes.
 These habitats tend to be in rather remote areas that are hard to access for fieldwork; therefore, there is little data available on this species of birds.
 The nest is an open cup well-concealed in moss or a clump of grass.
-It is made of "dry grasses, stalk of weeds and horsehairs".
+It is made of "dry grasses, stalk of weeds, and horsehairs".

 Breeding

 Courtship begins right after the migrants arrive on their breeding grounds.
 It correlates with the time when males start to sing as this is how they court females.
 Couples have one brood per season.
 Connecticut warblers like to nest in thick understory where their young are protected from predators.
 Most lay in mid-June, though some populations have been observed to lay in July.
 Their eggs have a creamy color and they are speckled and blotched with chestnut and bay.
 Only females incubate.
 Fledglings are observed in late July and at the latest at the end of August.
-Both parents feed their young caterpillars, larvae, moth and berries.
+Both parents feed their young caterpillars, larvae, moths, and berries.